 Our office may review any policies involving wages, benefits, or terms of employment.
 It also reviews publications related to student employment compensation and conditions at the University and makes recommendations concerning any policy conflicts within the student compensation system.

-Our office maintains current information on other institutions' practices of compensation, methods of operation, and pay scales.
 The office welcomes comments and suggestions from the University community regarding student employment compensation and any other issue that affects students working on or off campus.

 Hourly Rates of Pay for Student Employees